writethedocs/www/docs/conf/atlantic/2024/news/writing-day-call-for-projects.rst

 Our attendees are curious and want to know about you, your project, and your community - so let's give the people what they want!

 You are of course welcome to submit and announce your project at Writing Day.
-This is a time honored tradition and we appreciate all of our projects.
+This is a time-honored tradition and we appreciate all of our projects.

 Call for Projects